resourcesforhistoryteachers

 Learning Log

-resourcesforhistoryteachers is organized by teachers and students from the History Teacher Education Program in the College of Education at the University of Massachusetts Amherst.
+resourcesforhistoryteachers is maintained by teachers and students from the History Teacher Education Program in the College of Education at the University of Massachusetts Amherst.

-This site features links to primary source, multicultural, and multimedia resources for teaching history in K-12 schools with individual pages for each learning standards in each of the following:
+This site features links to primary source, multicultural, and multimedia resources for teaching history in K-12 schools on more than 900 individual pages connected t learning standards in the following curriculum frameworks:

 Free online eBook BUILDING DEMOCRACY FOR ALL: Interactive Explorations of Civics AND Government